lob/lob-address-elements/README.md

 | data-lob-suggestion-activecolor   | N/A           | The text color for an item in the suggestion list when actively hovered over or when traversed via the keyboard.         |
 | data-lob-suggestion-activebgcolor | N/A           | The background color for an item in the suggestion list when actively hovered over or when traversed via the keyboard.    |

-### Rule-based Stylesheet Declarations
+### Stylesheet Declarations

 In this example, all styles for the address suggestion list are declared using a CSS stylesheet.
-When using this approach, it is useful to also include the `data-lob-suggestion-stylesheet` attribute to stop the address elements library from loading its default stylesheet.
+When using this approach, it is useful to also include the `data-lob-suggestion-stylesheet` attribute to stop the Address Elements library from loading its default stylesheet.

 ```
 <!DOCTYPE html>